 - Earth Qi Gong for Women

+Teaching from my home to yours.
 Instructor Nicola is passionate about sharing qigong with her students.
-She provides live online private tuition using Skype and/or Facebook video call.
+She provides live online private tuition using Zoom or Facebook video call.
 Teaching you ancient Taoist movements that will help you towards a regular qigong practice.
 Your online class is one-to-one private tuition that is set to your pace, style of learning, needs and experience, all from the comfort of your home.
 Join Nicola’s community of students on a journey to improved health and wellbeing.
 Visit the Qigong section in the webstore to book your lesson.

 Please note that the Taoist practices are not a replacement for conventional medical treatment.
 Please seek advice from your GP before commencing any movement or stillness practices.